-Instant Upgrade: Tomato Cage Plant Stand
+Instant Upgrade: Learn How to Turn a Basic Tomato Cage Into a Chic Plant Stand

 We came up with a brand-new use for this garden staple.

-Tomato cages are highly useful for any gardener, but they're also ripe for repurposing as pretty plant stands.
+Tomato cages are highly useful for any gardener, but they're also ripe for repurposing as pretty indoor plant stands.
 Just as these cages support the weight of a heavy tomato vine, they make sturdy placeholders for potted plants in any area of your home.

 How to Make a Tomato Cage Plant Stand

 Start by cutting the spiky feet off of your tomato cage with a clipper.
 (We liked the Gilbert & Bennett galvanized tomato cages available at the Home Depot.)
-Then, head outdoors to complete the rest of you work.
+Then, head outdoors to complete the rest of your work.
 To get our exact look, you'll transform the basic tomato cage using 18-carat gold spray paint.
 Here, we used Krylon's Premium Metallic spray paint, but if metallic tones don't go with your home décor, you can choose any hue you like best.
 Let the paint dry completely before bringing the cage back indoors.

 Place the newly-painted cage on its wide end, and gently fit your pot inside the top.
 Be sure to pot your plants in vessels that allow for proper drainage, then slip those into pretty cachepots.